M3ICRO: Machine Learning-Enabled Compact Photonic Tensor Core based on PRogrammable Multi-Operand Multimode Interference: Evaluation

 \subsection{Quantization Tolerance Evaluation}

-In practice, the index tuning precision inside the MOMMI is of low bitwidth for control efficiency consideration.
-In Fig.~\ref{fig:QuantizedFidelityAccuracy}, we illustrate the impact of $\epsilon$ bitwidth on the PTC matrix expressivity and the corresponding ONN accuracy on the ResNet-20 CIFAR-10 benchmark.
+In practice, the index tuning precision inside the MOMMI is quantized for control efficiency consideration.
+In Fig.~\ref{fig:QuantizedFidelityAccuracy}, we illustrate the impact of $\epsilon$ bitwidth on the PTC matrix expressivity and the corresponding accuracy on the ResNet-20 CIFAR-10 benchmark.
 To stablize the optimization of discrete device control variables $\epsilon$, we set the following initial learning rate to $\min(\alpha_0, \alpha_0\times2^{b-2}), \alpha_0=5e-6$.
-For \lemon(log)-4, the matrix expressivity quickly drops with fewer bitwidth while the task accuracy of the corresponding ONN can maintain <1\% drop with more than 4-bit resolution, which is low enough for efficient device control.
+For \lemon(log)-4, the expressivity drops with fewer bitwidth while the task accuracy can maintain <1\% drop with above 4-bit resolution, which is suitable for efficient device control.
 For \lemon(univ)-5, the fidelity maintains >0.8 even with a fixed MOMMI (0-bit), and the accuracy can almost maintain the same value with more than 2-bit.
-Binary and fixed MOMMIs suffer from overly limited matrix expressivity or optimization difficulty due to gradients estimation of weight binarization.
-Overall, our MOMMI-based PTC \lemon shows great task accuracy and quantization tolerance with low-bit device controls.
+Binary and fixed MOMMIs suffer from overly limited matrix expressivity, which further necessitates and proves the superiority of the programmability of our MOMMI device over previous passive/fixed designs~\cite{NP_NatureComm2022_Zhu, NP_ASPDAC2020_Gu}.
+In practical settings, 4-bit to 8-bit resolutions are considered efficient and practical settings for most analog ML accelerators.
+Overall, our MOMMI-based PTC \lemon shows great task accuracy and quantization tolerance with 4 to 8-bit device controls.